yuramol/softbee.io/content/work/gapnurse-mobile-app.md

   title: They really help to fight COVID-19 in US
   text: GapNurse, facilities know they’re covered during critical moments and
     unexpected absences without breaking your budget.
+  textInfoFirst:
-  textInfoMobileCase: GapNurse is a platform for cooperating nurses and healthcare facilities work together.
+    GapNurse is a platform for cooperating nurses and healthcare facilities work together.
     GapNurse connects nursing professionals with healthcare facilities to fill hourly, short-term and permanent assignments.
 ---